devExcale/acsai-obsidian/Systems and Networking/Unit 1/Process Handling/Scheduling Algorithms.md

 - **it completes execution,** the scheduler won't have to do anything;
 - **it goes into waiting state,** the scheduler will place it back at the end of the queue.

+> [!info] Non-preemptive
+> A process may continue running indefinitely until it waits or terminates by itself, which is why FCFS is a [non-preemptive](/Systems%20and%20Networking/Unit%201/Process%20Handling/Process%20Scheduling.md#Preemptive%20Scheduling) scheduling algorithm.

+### PROs

+- Very simple

+### CONs

+- Waiting time is highly variable (short jobs may sit behind long ones)
+- CPU-bound jobs will force I/O-bound ones to wait (**convoy effect**)